MCP Introduction

 How it works

 MCP is an open protocol that lets LLMs call external tools.
-The Nodion MCP server exposes the actions an AI agent needs to manage applications: listing projects, deploying new versions, reading env vars, fetching deployment logs.
+The Nodion MCP server exposes the actions an AI agent needs to manage applications and run code in isolated containers: listing projects, deploying new versions, reading env vars, fetching deployment logs, plus a full runner surface including the runs.exec sandbox primitive.
 Each tool maps 1:1 to a public REST API endpoint.

 Your API key scopes decide what the agent can do.
 A read-only key exposes only read tools; a deploy-capable key unlocks deploy, env.set and the other write tools.